310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 <th>(I can’t trust myself.)</th>

 <th>(I think I kinda get how those Yaobikuni guys feel… You start wishin’ you could just depend on someone above you to know what to do in life.)</th>
 {% endbubble %}

 {% bubble Keito v2 %}
-… Kiryu?
+…Kiryu?
 What’s wrong?
 Are you feeling ill?

 Sorry.
 I keep asking far too much of you.
 {% endbubble %}

 {% bubble Kuro past %}
 *Huh?* Don’t act like we’re strangers here.
 I would'a told you by now if this was too much for me, anyway.
 I’m helpin’ ya ‘cuz I *want* to, aight?
 You lookin’ down on me or somethin’?
 {% endbubble %}

 {% bubble Souma v2 %}
 Yes.
 I feel the same as Kiryu-dono — there is no need for you to be concerned.
 It would not be an apology, but rather an insult, Hasumi-dono.

 In any case, I would like to propose an idea.

 Would you please entrust this “Yaobikuni” matter to me?
 I, Kanzaki Souma, shall handle it.
 {% endbubble %}

 {% bubble Keito v2 %}
-… Entrust it to you?
+…Entrust it to you?
 {% endbubble %}

 {% bubble Kuro pastsmile %}
 Oh?
 Got an idea or somethin’, Kanzaki?

 I don’t feel like there’s much anyone could do about this vague problem of ours, but — did you get a breakthrough to solvin’ it or somethin’?
 {% endbubble %}

 {% bubble Souma v2 %}
 Ah, no. I am uncertain whether I will be capable of resolving the issue or not.
 It is merely that I have ties to the founder of that “Yaobikuni” group.
 {% endbubble %}

 {% bubble Keito v2 %}
 Founder… *You* know Shinkai Kanata of the Five Eccentrics!?
 {% endbubble %}

 {% bubble Souma v2 %}
 Indeed.
 My interpersonal interactions with him are almost nonexistent, but as our families are connected, I do know a little about him.